Khloe Kardashian was forced to admit Thompson’s real daughter to Disneyland Pictures

 Though Chloe was neat, she didn’t offer an explanation as to why True changed the photo, instead shifting the focus to Hulu’s next show.

-‘Well, I screwed up.’
+‘Well, I fucked him.
 Anyway … let’s focus on something else (laughing and crying emojis).
 Our show will air in a few days Khloe, who hasn’t posted edited Disney photos on her Instagram account, tweeted Wednesday.

 The truth emerged after Khloe announced that this was her first time visiting her daughter “the happiest place on earth” in videos posted Tuesday on Instagram Stories.